-- Grade 3-12 mathematics and English Language Arts (ELA) tests tied to the Common Core standards, developed by the SBAC and PARCC consortia and incorporated in plans by some 20 states and the District of Columbia; - College entrance examination scores serving as ESSA accountability indicators, incorporated in plans by some 25 states, of which 12 identify these data sources explicitly as an indicator of students' college and career readiness; and - Self-selected or self-designed, norm-referenced and/or criterion-referenced student achievement tests for grades 3-12, incorporated in plans by some 25 states.
+- Grade 3-12 mathematics and English Language Arts (ELA) tests tied to the Common Core standards, developed by the SBAC and PARCC consortia and incorporated in plans by some 20 states and the District of Columbia; - College entrance examination scores serving as ESSA accountability indicators, incorporated in plans by some 25 states, of which 12 identify this data source explicitly as an indicator of students' college and career readiness; and - Self-selected or self-designed, norm-referenced and/or criterion-referenced student achievement tests for grades 3-12, incorporated in plans by some 25 states.

-Outside the Common Core consortia, states are mainly opting for the SAT or ACT as college entrance tests, depending on region (Section 5.0 offers further details on added and specific types of uses).
+Outside the Common Core consortia, states are mainly opting for the SAT or ACT as college entrance tests, depending on region.
 Although they may often serve as exiting tests at the local school/district level, "passing" the tests is not a high school graduation requirement set by the states.

-The two main types of standardized achievement tests that ESSA's state users are proposing-- Criterion-referenced Tests and Norm-referenced Tests--are distinguished next in terms of purpose, to help readers follow the forthcoming sections.
+The two main types of standardized achievement tests that ESSA's state users are proposing--Criterion-referenced Tests and Norm-referenced Tests--are distinguished next in terms of purpose, to help readers follow the forthcoming sections.

-Criterion-referenced Tests (CRTs): CRTs are designed primarily for meeting information needs in instructional contexts and should be tied to the major goals and objectives of educational curricula.
+Criterion-referenced Tests (CRTs): CRTs are designed primarily for meeting information needs in instructional contexts and should typically be tied to the major goals and objectives of educational curricula.
 CRT results are meant to serve as indicators of domain-referenced learning for individual students or groups, showing their demonstrated mastery levels in the knowledge and skills tested in defined areas of the math or ELA curriculum-called the domains.